mframpton/seqfam/docs/tutorial_and_api.rst

 gene_burden
 ===========

-This module implements the Combined Multivariate and Collapsing (CMC) burden test :cite:`Li2008` for detecting rare causal variants, where the multivariate test is a log-likelihood ratio test.
+The :file:`gene_burden.py` module implements the Combined Multivariate and Collapsing (CMC) burden test :cite:`Li2008` for detecting rare causal variants, where the multivariate test is a log-likelihood ratio test.
 The user can supply covariates to control for potential confounders such as divergent ancestry.
 This burden test should be applied to unrelated samples, and hence is of no use for cohorts containing few families.
 However, for cohorts containing a relatively large number of families, a sufficient number of unrelated cases can be extracted and pooled with a separate set of unrelated controls.